Mike-Veilleux/bus-tracking-exercise/README.md

 	- update bus presence on route
 	- update bus direction

+I choose to make use of classes since MapboxGL is architected this way.
+This gave me a few advantages such as being able to store the maker and the Json data in the same object.
+Make use of a constructor for object creation.
+Take advantage of method chaining.
+Encapsulate all related variables and methods in one object with a public/private accessor.

   ## Install
   Clone this repo and launch the index.html file in your browser.